perladvent/perldotcom/content/article/_pub_2001_01_begperl6.md

 {
+   "thumbnail" : null,
    "description" : "Editor's note: this venerable series is undergoing updates.
-You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular Expressions...", "image" : null,
+You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular Expressions...", "authors" : [
-   "authors" : [
       "doug-sheppard"
    ],
-   "draft" : null,
+   "image" : null,
-   "thumbnail" : null,
+   "categories" : "development",
    "tags" : [
       "debugging",
       "security",